iriscouch/erlang-request/README.md

-# Erlang Request: The easiest Erlang HTTP library you'll ever see
+# Request: The easiest Erlang HTTP library you'll ever see

 Erlang Request is a port of Mikeal Rogers's ubiquitous and excellent [request][req] package to Erlang.